FranciscoFreiria/Control-Systems-Projects/README.md

     - Real-time control systems.

 Each subject was taught and evaluated differently.
-Inside the folder for each subject, the teaching method is mentioned in a small text file.
+Inside the folder for each subject, the teaching method and description is mentioned in a INFO file.